digitsu/splitting-bitcoin/README.md

 #Mitigating Bitcoin Forking Risk during Network Upgrade
-####How to survive the Fork Split, a Guide for Exchanges and Businesses
+###How to Manage a Fork Split, a Guide for Exchanges and Businesses

 Jerry Chan
 @digitsu